sine-ai/n8n-nodes-bitbucket-data-center/README.md

 ## Operations

 All operations now feature **smart dropdowns** that automatically populate with data from your Bitbucket Data Center instance, making configuration faster and error-free.
+With **45+ operations** across 10 resource types, this node provides complete Bitbucket Data Center API coverage.

 ### Projects